 In 1962, young F. A. Porsche became the manager of the Porsche design studios.
-His first exterior design work to see the light was the Porsche 804 Formula 1 car.
+His first exterior design work publicly shown was the Porsche 804 Formula 1 car.
 Before the 901/911 would be launched with Porsche's first 6-cylinder engine, Porsche's first 8-cylinder engine debuted in the 804.
 The Porsche type number for the flat-8 was 753, which is much lower than the type number of the car itself.
 The reason is that the engineering of the 8-cylinder Porsche engine started already in 1960.

 The 1962 F1 championship started with Dutch GP at Zandvoort on May 20, 1962.
 Two 804 were fielded, Jo Bonnier finished 7th, Dan Gurney had to withdraw because of a transmission linkage issue.

 Two weeks later at Monaco, Dan Gurney had to withdraw on the first lap after his car was hit from behind by a competitor.
 Jo Bonnier entered this race with the old 718/2.